 I primarily work from home so I have a lot of control over exactly how much and what type of energy I use.
 In addition I’ll always be voting with purchases from companies that do the right thing.
 It pretty quickly saves money too, and staying on top of costs is never a bad thing.

-For my energy supplier I use OVO on their fully renewable electricity plan with their green gas upgrade, which means 50% of the gas comes from sustainable biomethane while the other 50% is carbon offset.
+For my energy supplier I use OVO on their fully renewable electricity plan with their green gas upgrade, which means all the energy is carbon offset.
 I’ve been with them for years and a nice bonus is that they’re a company local to me, headquartered in Bristol and before that in the village of Kemble.
-Oh and it's really not expensive either.

 It’s great that in the UK there are loads of great smaller energy companies supplying renewable electricity to choose from including Octopus, Good Energy, Bulb, Ecotricity, and more.

-I’m not sure why I didn’t do this earlier as this has had a very visible impact on reducing my electricity bill.
-I think I assumed LED bulbs were much more expensive than traditional halogen ones but I found a pack of three for £5.99, bought several and replaced all the lightbulbs in the house.
+I should have done this earlier as this has had a very visible impact on reducing my electricity bill.
+I assumed LED bulbs were much more expensive than traditional halogen ones but I found a pack of three for £5.99, bought several and replaced all the lightbulbs in the house.
 When comparing year-on-year usage it’s reduced electricity consumption by 25%.

 I haven’t had the spare cash to invest in solar panels to go on the roof and depressingly the incentives to do so have gradually been cut in the UK.
 However I have purchased a small DIY solar solution to help with some of my electricity needs.